justadudewhohacks/opencv4nodejs/README.md

 **3 way to use your own openCV**

-#### Environement variable
+#### Environment variable
-Define environement variable:
+Define environment variable:
 - `OPENCV4NODEJS_DISABLE_AUTOBUILD`=`1`

-If you do not install openCV with a common setup like chocolote, apt or brew, you may need to also define:
+If you do not install openCV with a common setup like chocolate, apt or brew, you may need to also define:
  `OPENCV_INCLUDE_DIR`=`include path` , `OPENCV_LIB_DIR`=`lib path`, `OPENCV_BIN_DIR`=`binary path`

 #### package.json